 U.S. citizens may update their residency status by providing two of the above proofs of in-county or in-state residency to the Office of Records and Registration for consideration.

-Non-U.S. citizens who are permanent residents, asylees, or refugees, or who hold a qualifying visa, may be eligible for in-county or in-state residency for tuition purposes and must provide their Employment Authorization Documentation (EAD)* or Permanent Resident Card (green card), as well as at least one proof of in-county or in-state residency from the list above.
+Non-U.S. citizens who are permanent residents, asylees, or refugees, or who hold a qualifying visa may be eligible for in-county or in-state residency for tuition purposes and must provide their Employment Authorization Documentation (EAD)* or Permanent Resident Card (green card), as well as at least one proof of in-county or in-state residency from the list above.
 Upon receipt and review of these documents, the residency status will be valid until the expiration date listed on the EAD card or the in-state/in-county proof of residency, whichever is earlier.
 Once this period has passed, students will need to provide updated documentation to extend their residency status.

 Please bring your documentation of residency to the Office of Records and Registration in Bladen 126 or email them to registrar@pgcc.edu.
 All documents must be received by the Office of Records and Registration no later than the third week of classes.
 No retroactive adjustments to residency will be made.
 Any requests for residency updates received after the third week of classes will be effective the following semester.